What is a life-changing event?

 - loss or reduction of pension income (plan failure or termination, or scheduled cessation)

 - employer settlement payment (as a result of an employer or former employer’s closure, bankruptcy, or reorganization)

-If such an event significantly reduces income, the beneficiary can file a notice with the Social Security Administration to seek a reduction in the Part B premium.
+If such an event significantly reduces income, the beneficiary can file a notice with the Social Security Administration to seek a reduction in the Part B and Part D premiums.

 In 2020, Henry Henderson was a highly paid executive.
 His annual income when he enrolled in Medicare was over $200,000.
 He was subject to IRMAA.
 However, he lost his job in 2021 and his income dropped considerably in 2022.